nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 The provider system:

 - SHALL return an [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) ![STU3](images/stu3.png) resource that provides additional detail when one or more request fields are corrupt or a specific business rule/constraint is breached.
 - SHALL return an error if any appointment details other than the appointment `reason`, `comment`, `description` or `cancellation reason` are amended.
-The passed in appointment resource should be considered invalid and the provider system should return a `422` error with error code `INVALID_RESOURCE`.
+The appointment resource should be considered invalid and the provider system should return a `422` error with error code `INVALID_RESOURCE`.
 - SHALL return an error if the appointment being amended is in the past (the appointment start dateTime is before the current date and time).

 Refer to [Development - FHIR API guidance - error handling](development_fhir_error_handling_guidance.html) for details of error codes.